codewizard13/ehw-tut--dk-login-system/notes/main.md

 !!! #GOTCHA: When creating the `header.php` file, the opening `main.wrapper` must be included.
 Also, `footer.php` should start with the ending `main.wrapper` div tag.

+!!! #NOTE: By setting a line height for horizontal nav menu links (ANCHOR TAGS) equal to the container (header) height, it will automatically center.
+However, if you are using FLEXBOX you can center with `align-items: center`

+!!! #NOTE: How to add **socials** is here, but we won't be doing that in this project: https://youtu.be/HkNNyDtm7mg?si=0wgvGNH0cEG8RTaW&t=1511

+- How to **preload images** using `body:after`: https://youtu.be/HkNNyDtm7mg?si=prewbW07VBtOckHa&t=2353